 Short, sweet, and what a view!

 Many of our short hikes offer up a great outdoor experience that's complete with a beautiful view.
-There are a variety of walking and easy hiking options for you and your entire family to enjoy in the Lake Placid Region — find your favorite and make some great family memories!
+There are a variety of walking and easy hiking options for you and your entire family (including your pet!) to enjoy in the Lake Placid Region — find your favorite and make some great memories!
+Some of our trails don't have that classic panoramic mountain view, and that's okay!
+A lot of our hikes offer towering evergreen trees, the chance for unique wildlife encounters, and even historic significance.
 If the list of hiking trails below proves to be too much to choose from, this writeup of short hikes with big views in the Lake Placid area may help you make up your mind.

 Leave No Trace

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
-That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks
+That tradition continues today as we support and encourage everyone to practice Leave No Trace principles, which help protect the lands and waters of the Adirondacks.
+One of the most important parts of Leave No Trace is being prepared with the right gear and knowledge before you go.
+Familiarize yourself with the local regulations and weather, and take a look at the NYSDEC's resources for outdoor recreation.

 Results for "1 - 2 Hour Hikes"